Getting Started with Natural Remedies? Save Time, Money, & Effort with These 7 Expert Tips

 So while I know this is tricky at first, it’s crucial to learn how to spot questionable sources and find the best books and other resources.
 There aren’t hard and fast rules that work every time, but some guiding principles can help you discern who to trust.

-• Remember that most doctors, nurses, and other health professionals don’t receive any education in natural remedies.
+- Remember that most doctors, nurses, and other health professionals don’t receive any education in natural remedies.
 Their expertise lies elsewhere.
 So while you should always be honest with your healthcare provider about the herbs and supplements you take, keep in mind that he or she may not be able to give you the most accurate natural health information.
-That’s what herbalists, aromatherapists, and other natural health professionals are for.
+That’s what herbalists, aromatherapists, and other holistic health professionals are for.

 You Have to Start to Succeed